HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Routing & Navigation.md

   > It's good practice to have the `_` precede the `+`

 ### Index route
-- Use an index route in case you want a dedicated UI for a parent path by adding a `.index` right before the file extension.
-For example within the file path `routes/users+/random_+/note.index.tsx`, you'll have a dedicated UI when visiting `/users/random/note` which doesn't persist through `users/random/note/some-note`.
+- Use an index route in case you want a **dedicated** UI for a parent path by adding a `._index` right before the file extension.
+For example within the file path `routes/users+/random_+/note._index.tsx`, you'll have a dedicated UI when visiting `/users/random/note` which doesn't persist through `users/random/note/some-note`.
-	  If you don't have an index route and put that "index UI" part to the `routes/users+/random_+/note.tsx` file instead, you'll get a clustered UI when visiting `users/random/note/some-note` because the UI of `some-note.tsx` is now rendered on top of that "index UI" part.
+	- If you don't have an index route and put that "index UI" part to the `routes/users+/random_+/note.tsx` file instead, you'll get a clustered UI when visiting `users/random/note/some-note` because the UI of `some-note.tsx` is now rendered on top of that "index UI" part.

 ### Route params
 - Define your route segments dynamically by having the `$` precedes the corresponding file name: